kobmic/serverless-rps-lab/README.md

 Test your API with curl.

 ## Where to go from here
-If you still want to code more here are some ideas.
+If you still want to code, here are some ideas.

 ### Implement highscore
 Implement a highscore feature for the rps game.
 Checkout the 'dynamo-process-stream' blueprint in AWS Lmabda.
 It's an DynamoDB trigger that logs updates to a table.
 Implement a lambda function that gets the updates, and when receiving an update for a game that's ended, update a **highscore** collection, i.e, "player, wins, losts, ties".

 ### Upload player image
 Upload player image to s3, write a lambda function that listens to **s3:ObjectCreated:*** events, scale the upload image and displays it in the highscore list.
+See [AWS Lambda Walkthrough 1: Process S3 Events (Java)](http://docs.aws.amazon.com/lambda/latest/dg/java-wt-s3-log-event-data.html)

+### Use API Gateway as Service Proxy to DynamoDB
+Instead of using AWS Lambda, try to use API Gateway as service proxy to DynamoDB.
+Check [Making HTTP Requests to DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/MakingHTTPRequests.html) and [Walkthrough: API Gateway and an AWS Service Proxy](http://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-aws-proxy.html)